Original Pdf: pdf

 TL;DR: Horizontal and top-down feedback connections are responsible for complementary perceptual grouping strategies in biological and recurrent vision systems.

 Abstract: Forming perceptual groups and individuating objects in visual scenes is an essential step towards visual intelligence.
 This ability is thought to arise in the brain from computations implemented by bottom-up, horizontal, and top-down connections between neurons.
 However, the relative contributions of these connections to perceptual grouping are poorly understood.
-We address this question by systematically evaluating neural network architectures featuring combinations of these connections on two synthetic visual tasks, which stress low-level "Gestalt" vs. high-level object cues for perceptual grouping.
-We show that increasing the difficulty of either task strains learning for networks that rely solely on bottom-up processing.
-Horizontal connections resolve this limitation on tasks with Gestalt cues by supporting incremental spatial propagation of activities, whereas top-down connections rescue learning on tasks with high-level object cues by modifying coarse predictions about the position of the target object.
+We address this question by systematically evaluating neural network architectures featuring combinations bottom-up, horizontal, and top-down connections on two synthetic visual tasks, which stress low-level "Gestalt" vs. high-level object cues for perceptual grouping.
+We show that increasing the difficulty of either task strains learning for networks that rely solely on bottom-up connections.
+Horizontal connections resolve straining on tasks with Gestalt cues by supporting incremental grouping, whereas top-down connections rescue learning on tasks with high-level object cues by modifying coarse predictions about the position of the target object.
 Our findings dissociate the computational roles of bottom-up, horizontal and top-down connectivity, and demonstrate how a model featuring all of these interactions can more flexibly learn to form perceptual groups.